cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/applications.rst

 - Flows, consisting of Flowlets linked together, to process the ingested data in realtime or batch;
 - MapReduce programs, Spark programs, and Workflows for batch processing tasks;
-- Datasets for storage of data, either raw or the processed results; and
+- Datasets for storage of data, either raw or the processed results;
+- Workers for processing data in an ad-hoc manner that doesn't fit into real-time/batch paradigms
 - Services and Procedures for serving data and processed results.

 Of course, not all components are required: it depends on the application.
 A minimal